 Once everything is connected, press the ON button on the Case, and you should be good to go.

 If Motherboard is OUTSIDE the Case:

-Many newer and higher end motherboards have a manual turn on power button located on them.
-However, if you have an older or a budget motherboard, then you will have to manually turn the motherboard on.
+Many newer and higher-end motherboards have a manual turn-on power button.
+However, if you have an older or a budget motherboard, you must manually turn the motherboard on.

 There are two ways you can go about this:

 - Using the case’s Power On switch cables

 Utilizing the Case Power On Switch Cables